cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 THIS IS A DRAFT

 **Do not compromise on your domain model !** Never, ever!
-Som many aspects of your tool will trickle down from your Ecore model that it pays a lot to pause for a bit and do some basic sanity checks.
+So many aspects of your tool will trickle down from your Ecore model that it pays a lot to pause for a bit and do some basic sanity checks.
 I compiled the following checklist based on my personal experience, this is not exhaustive and I expect it to live and get richer over time.

+Most of the checks stated here are very easy to comply with when considered from the start.
+When it's later down the road the gain/risk ratio should be evaluated as some changes might need to update some code, some files or might just be too much work to be worth it then.
 By the way, feel free to [tell me about your own rules](https://twitter.com/bruncedric), I might add it to the list!

 ___